-Eight of the 24 SSR2 recommendations are in progress:
+Six of the 24 SSR2 recommendations are in progress:

 - Categorized as P4 during the FY23 prioritization, SSR2 Recommendation 1.1 calls for reviewing SSR1 implementation and executing a new plan of action.
 ICANN org has conducted an assessment of the implementation of SSR1 recommendations and verified status of SSR1 recommendations to determine the appropriate status (complete, incomplete, partially complete, or superseded).
-During Q3 2023, work continued to engage subject matter experts on re-labeling the implementation status of SSR1 recommendation with accompanying rationale, and in identifying new actions, as required.
-ICANN org foresees the conclusions of these activities in Q1 2024 with the publication of a report.
-Any action resulting from this work will be subject to prioritization, as noted in the ICANN Board action. - SSR2 Recommendations 5.1 and 5.2 pertain to information security management systems and security certifications.
-In its action on the SSR2 Final Report, the Board noted that ICANN org is currently following industry-specific security standards and best practices and is in the process of migrating to the U.S. Department of Commerce National Institute of Standards and Technology (NIST) Cybersecurity Framework, with oversight from the Board Risk Committee.
-The Board action indicates that once migration to the NIST Cybersecurity Framework is fully completed, Recommendations 5.1 and 5.2 will be considered implemented.
-As a result, no prioritization will be required for 5.1 and 5.2.
-In Q3 2023 work continued to complete the migration towards NIST. - SSR2 Recommendation 5.3, which the Board approved in November 2022 subject to prioritization, requires external parties to be compliant with relevant security standards.
-For all E&IT selected services, ICANN org performs a Risk Analysis which includes the vendor's use of standardized security frameworks.
-For all other services, ICANN org is working to include text in new contracts with vendors, as well as in contract renewals, to address this recommendation.
-This recommendation is now expected to complete in Q4 2023. - SSR2 Recommendation 7.5 requests the publication of a summary of the Business Continuity (BC) and Disaster Recovery (DR) plans and procedures, and calls for an external audit to verify compliance with plans.
-Work has started on drafting a summary of the established Contingency and Continuity Plan and the DR plan which cover all ICANN systems and are tested annually by ICANN org's E&IT function.
+During Q1 2024, work continued to document and identify new actions, as required.
+ICANN org foresees the conclusions of these activities in Q2 2024 with the publication of a report. - In Q1 2024, the cross-functional project team continued its implementation design for SSR2 Recommendation 5.4, to which the community group assigned a P4 level in FY24 prioritization.
+The recommendation calls for clear reporting of what ICANN org is doing and achieving in the security space. - SSR2 Recommendation 7.5 requests the publication of a summary of the Business Continuity (BC) and Disaster Recovery (DR) plans and procedures, and calls for an external audit to verify compliance with plans.
+Work continues on drafting a summary of the established Contingency and Continuity Plan and the DR plan which cover all ICANN systems and are tested annually by ICANN org's E&IT function.
+It is expected that this recommendation will complete in Q2 2024.